Hornbill-Docs/itom-config/itom-config/quick-start-guide.md

 ![Monitor-AD User Creation](/_books/itom-config/images/monitor-ad-create-user.png)

 The information showing the outcome of the create operation will be within the block of text output in white and will vary depending on the package.
 In this example, the text {{SISJobOutputParameterStart:outcome}}OK{{SISJobOutputParameterEnd}} shows that the outcome was successful and the action created the user.
-In many cases, it may difficult to locate the relevant output parameters to identify the outcome.
+In many cases, it may be difficult to locate the relevant output parameters to identify the outcome.
 In these cases, the Package Details section provides a list of both input and output parameters in a user-friendly manner:

 ![Job Package Details](/_books/itom-config/images/job-package-details.png)

 ### Multiple Computers
 You can perform a package operation across several devices using a single Job when the target is specified using an Inventory List.
-The list must already exist and populated with one or more devices; they are created and managed via the ITOM Inventory.
+The list must already exist and be populated with one or more devices; they are created and managed via the ITOM Inventory.
 The following steps will guide you through the process of configuring an IT Automation that executes an action from the Windows Management package to restart the print service on multiple Windows devices.

 1. Navigate to (Home > ITOM > Job Queue)
     ![Job Queue](/_books/itom-config/images/job-queue.png)
 1. Click the `Create New` button, and select IT Automation
 1. Enter Name: Restart Print Spooler
 1. Click the Installed Packages button
-1. Select provate:hornbill > Managing Windows Devices > Windows Management (...)
+1. Select private:hornbill > Managing Windows Devices > Windows Management (...)
 1. Click Apply
 1. Set Operation to: Service - Restart
 1. Set Site Target to Server and select an Instance